 2) What incentive would these actors have to falsify data that would only stand to benefit their clients (i.e., Civitas, Chevron or Occidental)?

-For the communities with oil and gas operations nearby, as well as communities with operators like Civitas “knocking on the front door”, mistrust will likely grow for oil & gas operators and contractors alike.
+For the communities with oil and gas operations nearby, as well as communities with operators like Civitas “knocking on the door”, it’s difficult to know what to believe and who to trust.